 31. When you stand close together, their feet are pointing away from you, ditto legs when they sit cross-legged.

 32. If you feel instinctively in your gut they’re not really interested, you’re probably right.

 Are there any others you’d add to this list?
 Remember.
 You deserve someone who loves and values you just as you are.
 Don’t put up with anything less.

 If you do spot any of these behaviours, it’s time to have ‘the talk’.
 Stay calm, address your worries and be specific.
 Giving examples is much more useful than vaguely saying “you just don’t pay me enough attention”.

 We teach others how to treat us and if you think there may yet be some mileage in your relationship, it’s time to take action and to set some expectations and boundaries to keep things on track.

-You’ll find more dating advice on my weekly problem page.
+You’ll find more dating advice in my problem pages.